CMSC216 Lab05: Bit Masking and Assembly Introduction

 1 Rationale

 Certain applications utilize bits at an individual level.
 This is enabled by support for bit-level operations in most processors which are presented in C programs as bit-wise logical and shift operations.
 This lab explores the basic mechanics of these operations in preparation for project work which will provide a concrete application for them.
+It also includes a callback to GDB usage to remind students of the insight the debugger can have.

 Associated Reading

-Bryant and O'Hallaron Sections 2.1.6 to 2.1.9 discuss bit-level operations in C. Numerous examples are provided that complement material presented here.
+- Bryant and O'Hallaron Sections 2.1.6 to 2.1.9 discuss bit-level operations in C. Numerous examples are provided that complement material presented here.

 Grading Policy